AI in Education

 2. Instant Assessment Creation

-AI tools generate complete assessments in seconds.
-More importantly, they make it practical to create frequent formative assessments — something most teachers know is best practice but don't have time for.
-When you can generate an exit ticket in 15 seconds, you're more likely to check understanding every single day.
+AI tools generate complete assessment drafts quickly.
+More importantly, they make it practical to create frequent formative assessments, something most teachers know is best practice but do not always have time for.

 The most effective approach is to generate assessments aligned to specific learning objectives, then adjust the difficulty based on your knowledge of your students.
 AI handles the creation; you handle the calibration.